k-mccoy11/deploy-active-directory/README.md

 <img src="https://i.imgur.com/d22FHIm.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 DC-1 has to have a static Private IP Address.
 Client one will connect to DC-1 to ensure connectivity we will try to ping  Domain Controller-1 from Devie-1.
 At first, the ping will not work correctly.
-We have to enable ICMPv4 on the firewall on Domain Controller-1.
+We have to enable ICMPv4 on the firewall on Domain-Controller.
 Now we can ping Domain Controller-1 successfully from Device-1
 </p>
 <br />